creativity

 Fashion & gender

 When selecting items for our boutique, we’ve always kept an eye on men’s clothing.
-We love picking up some men’s items to mix in.
-We adore the duality of the masculine-feminine style.
-Also, limiting clothes by gender is a little too restrictive for us.
+We love picking up men’s items to mix in.
+In fact, we adore the duality of the masculine-feminine style.
+Additionally, limiting clothes by gender feels a bit too restrictive for us.

-If you were young during the ’80 / ’90, and your favourite designer was Jean Paul Gaultier – a real creative genius – later on along your path, you would realise you have seen everything possible in fashion and life too.
-Forget the fast-fashion era, that was a wonderful time!
-Creativity was at its peak, that unforgettable energy created iconic moments in fashion history.
+If you were young during the ’80s and ’90s, and your favourite designer was Jean Paul Gaultier–a true creative genius–you would later realise that you had seen everything possible in fashion and life.
+Forget the fast-fashion era; that was a wonderful time!
+Creativity was at its peak, and that unforgettable energy created iconic moments in fashion history.

 All the concepts now popular in fashion were launched by Gaultier about 40 or 50 years ago.
-He was living ahead of his time, had a unique attitude, definitely a genius!
+He was ahead of his time, with a unique attitude–definitely a genius!

-We can say he was changing culture by making fashion.
+We can say he was changing culture through fashion.

 Masculine, feminine and gender-fluid fashion

-Gaultier’s fashion has fed our vision to a point that now, everything seems already seen.
-Perhaps he brought us to another planet made of love, acceptance and play.
+Gaultier’s fashion has shaped our vision to a point that now, everything feels like it’s already been seen.
+Perhaps he took us to another planet, one made of love, acceptance and play.

-Maybe fashion evolved faster than society’s capability to adapt to the changes.
+Perhaps fashion evolved faster than society’s ability to adapt to the changes.

 “Too much comfort is not good for creation.”
 One of his brilliant quotes invites us to reflect on the specific moment we are living.